 Through the CRESP research programme, DOC is keen to work in partnership with Treaty partners and regional, national and international organisations to collectively build evidence that supports ecologically sustainable approaches to managing the effects of land and water use on freshwater biodiversity.
-Collaborative research will particularly be sought with iwi and hapū, councils, CRIs, universities, and other research agencies.
-This includes partnerships with Ministry of Business, Innovation and Employment (MBIE)-funded freshwater research programmes and National Science Challenges.
+Collaborative research will particularly be sought with iwi and hapū, councils, CRIs, universities, and other research and government agencies.
+This includes partnerships with Ministry of Business, Innovation and Employment (MBIE)-funded freshwater research programmes and other national and regional science initiatives.
 Opportunities for supporting post-graduate and post-doctoral study will also be targeted.